-Our modular products are always challenged to change which may jeopardize the achieved complexity reduction.
-We do not have a good way to make decisions on implementing new variants or qualify new market opportunities.
-The added cost incurred through more variants and less configurable products are hidden from us.
+Our modular products are continually challenged to change, which may jeopardize the achieved complexity reduction.
+We do not have a good way to implement new variants or qualify new market opportunities.
+The added cost incurred through more variants and less configurable products is hidden from us

 Achieving a Modular Product Architecture is a tremendous achievement of an organization.
-Often attained with a significant investment of time, effort, and resources.
-A well-defined Architecture reduces the complexity cost and boosts innovation by providing the foundation for execution and future development.
-However even this prized achievement, like all things is subject to entropy over a period.
+They are often attained with a significant investment of time, effort, and resources.
+A well-defined architecture reduces the complexity cost and boosts innovation by providing the foundation for execution and future development.
+However, even this prized achievement, like all things, is subject to entropy over a period.

 So, what can cause such erosion?

-Changes due to incorporation of new requirements, continuous evolution of the product.
+This can result from changes due to the incorporation of new requirements, continuous evolution of the product.
 Adoption of cutting-edge technology is not only inevitable but often desired.
-Multiple and parallel changes, often ungoverned, over time can significantly erode the modularity, and by that scale down the impact and thus the return on investment.
+Over time, multiple and parallel changes, often ungoverned, can significantly erode modularity and scale down the impact and return on investment.
 This is where the governance of the architecture comes in.

-The question that arises, what is needed to govern a Product Architecture?
+The question that arises is, what is needed to govern a Product Architecture?

 Single Source of Truth

-Product Architecture is achieved from a series of contribution from several disciplines or departments across the Organization.
-These are to be organized into common model, product Architecture.
-Through the Architecture's lifecycle various data is processed, interpreted and assimilated.
+Product Architecture is achieved from a series of contributions from several disciplines or departments across the Organization.
+These are to be organized into a common model, product Architecture.
+Through the Architecture's lifecycle, various data is processed, interpreted, and assimilated.

-When completed it is used to derive more useful implementation models.
-Example: Market Inputs leads to Technical Specification, which leads to Module System definition.
-Which are all contributing to defining the configuration logic, cost, profitability and planning.
+When completed, it is used to derive more useful implementation models.
+Example: Market Inputs lead to Technical Specification, which leads to Module System definition, which contributes to defining the configuration logic, cost, profitability, and planning.

 Such a Product Architecture consists of a vast amount of discrete data elements with interconnecting relations.
-To be able to maintain this complex network of data, or digital weave, through its lifecycle, two capabilities are required.
+To maintain this complex network of data, or digital weave, through its lifecycle, two capabilities are required.

-- Traceability to origin: One should be able to trace back every data element to its reason for being to an external agent. i.e. We can trace modules back to module strategy and customer value, and customer value to market segments and so on.
+- Traceability to origin: One should trace back every data element to its reason for being to an external agent. i.e., We can trace modules back to module strategy and customer value, customer value to market segments, etc.

 Keep up with the Market

 Not all changes of a Product Architecture are equal in origin and scope.
-The change could be originating in a peculiar customer request, or because of an updated product roadmap or even due to disruptive technology.
-Additionally, indirect factors such as volume or cost that may trigger a reconsideration in the Product Architecture.
+The change could originate in a peculiar customer request, an updated product roadmap, or even disruptive technology.
+Additionally, indirect factors such as volume or cost may trigger a change in the Product Architecture.

-The scope of the change could be from altering a product configuration, to introducing a new module variant or a need for a new module or interface.
-In extreme situation the decision would even be a change in the external interface or need for a new platform altogether.
+The scope of the change could be from altering a product configuration to introducing a new module variant or a need for a new module or interface.
+In extreme situations, the decision would be to change the external interface or the need for a new platform altogether.

-In daily operations it is common that parallel change projects operate on the same Product Architecture, often managed by different teams.
+It is common that parallel change projects operate on the same Product Architecture, often managed by different teams in daily operations.
 That stresses the need for…